Modular Vehicle Routing Problem: Applications in Logistics: Discussion on Variants of the MVRP

+Although this paper focuses on the fundamental CMVRP and MVRPTW, the MVRP can also be extended to various other practical application scenarios.
+This section explores several extensions of the MVRP based on the potential capabilities and application scenarios of MVs mentioned in the literature.
+Specifically, we discuss three types of variants: MVRP with en-route cargo transfer, electric MVRP, and MVRP with Heterogeneous modular units.

-\textbf{MVRP with En-route Cargo Transfer.} The MV platoon can provide more flexibility by allowing the en-route cargo transfer between MVs in the same platoon.
-The cargo could be transferred with the automated slide doors at the junction between adjacent MVs.
+\textbf{MVRP with en-route cargo transfer.} Allowing the en-route cargo transfer between MVs in the same MV platoon can provide more flexibility for the routing problem.
+Similar to modular buses, where passengers can move between MV units \citep{tian2022planning}, MV can be designed with automated sliding doors at the junctions between adjacent MVs.
+By using automated conveyor belts or manually transferring by onboard couriers, cargo can be transferred between MVs in the same MV platoon.

 The benefit of the en-route transfer is shown in Figure \ref{fig:transfer}.
 In this graph, we set $d_1=2,d_2=1,d_3=1,Q=2$, and $c^1_{ij}=d_{ij},c^2_{ij}=1.5d_{ij}$.
 The red solid line and blue dashed line are the routes of the two MVs, respectively.
 If the en-route transfer is not allowed, the only optimal VRP and MVRP solution will be the same, as shown in the right figure with a cost equal to 8.
 However, if en-route transfer is allowed, one can serve customer 1 and receive 1 demand transfer from another MV, as shown in the left figure.
 This solution has a lower cost 7.5 than the optimal solution of the MVRP without en-route cargo transfer.

-\textbf{MVRP with Time Synchronization.} The synchronization is important when applying the docking and splitting between MVs.
-It requires the problem to analyze the time flow of the system.
-Practical constraints such as time window constraints in the last-mile delivery are also related to the time flow.
-Besides, in the on-time delivery, the objective of the problem sometimes is always to minimize the time duration.
-Considering these facts, we can include time synchronization in the new model.
-Assume customer $i\in \mathcal{N}$ has a service time $h_i$ and a time window $[e_i, l_i]$, which means that the service is not allowed to start either before or after the time window.
-Waiting is permitted at all locations.
-One platoon can arrive at a location and wait for the other one to dock together.
-The objective function is to minimize the sum of the time duration of all MVs.

-\textbf{MVRP with Heterogeneous Modular Units.} For different types of cargo, such as cold chain food and normal cargo, the MV platoon can use different types of MV to store them.
-The corresponding MILP model can be modified easily by replacing all variables with index $k$ to two indexes $k\in \mathcal{K}$ and $p\in \mathcal{P}$ in model \eqref{equ:obj}-\eqref{equ:delta}, which represent MV $k$ in type $p$.
+\textbf{Electric MVRP.} Electric vehicles (EVs) have the potential to reduce the environmental impact of transportation, which has been widely discussed in the literature \citep{kucukoglu2021electric}.
+Combining the technologies of EVs and MVs, the Electric MVRP extends the routing problem by incorporating energy constraints and charging requirements.
+In the Electric MVRP, MVs can be designed to support energy sharing when connected as an MV platoon, potentially balancing battery levels across units to extend their operational range.
+Furthermore, individual MV units can be dispatched to charging stations while the remaining units continue deliveries or prepare for subsequent tasks.
+After recharging, the recharged unit can rejoin the platoon, ensuring minimal disruption to the overall schedule.